AlanKrajina/AlanKrajina.github.io/_posts/2019-10-11-flow_of_fetch_in_rails_and_js_project_to_view_index_content.markdown

 assets/javascripts/lessons.js
 ```

-In our .js file firs we make a document ready function:
+In our .js file first we make a document ready function:

 ```
 $(() => {